owid/etl/docs/architecture/metadata/structuring-yaml.md

 ## Using Jinja Templates for Advanced Cases

 Even more complex metadata can be generated with [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/).
-This is especially useful for datasets in a long format, because Jinja lets you dynamically generate text (titles, descriptions, ...) based on dimension names.
+This is especially useful for datasets in a long format and multiple dimensions, because Jinja lets you dynamically generate text (titles, descriptions, ...) based on the dimension names.

 We use tags `<% if ... %>` and `<< var >>` instead of default `{% if ... %}` and `{{ var }}`.